thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 :::note

-Immediately after submitting a request, the request may not show up yet as the Internet Computer is still working on accepting the request as pending.
+Immediately after submitting a request, the request may not show up yet as the BigFile is still working on accepting the request as pending.

 :::

 :::note

-Request statuses will not actually be kept around indefinitely, and eventually the Internet Computer forgets about the request.
+Request statuses will not actually be kept around indefinitely, and eventually the BigFile forgets about the request.
 This will happen no sooner than the request's expiry time, so that replay attacks are prevented.

 :::